thomasvm/unfold/readme.md

 Install-Package unfold
 ```

 Preferrably inside a web project, but this is not required.
-This create a `deployment` folder in your project containing:
+This creates a `deployment` folder in your project containing:

 * a local copy of the unfold powershell library
 * an `unfold.ps1` launcher script that can be used to launch deployment commands